EricRohlfs/jetbot_wiki/Examples.md

 2. Shutdown all other running notebooks by selecting ``Kernel`` -> ``Shutdown All Kernels...``
 3. Navigate to ``~/Notebooks/collision_avoidance``
 4. Open and follow the ``live_demo.ipynb`` notebook
+    > Start cautious and give JetBot enough space to move around.

 #### Video